Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 Few yards are perfectly flat.
 (Well, maybe in Ohio, which is so flat I can see Cincinnati from Toledo.
 But in normal places, no.)

-Some yards have only a teeny-tiny grade (2 ft. or less), so pool builders can grade the dirt off the patio to compensate for the difference.
+Some yards have only a teeny-tiny (2 ft. or less) grade, or slight slope, so pool builders can grade the dirt off the patio to compensate for the difference.

 However, not every situation is so simple.
 When you have a big slope, you need a big solution.
 How will you keep the water from running onto the pool deck?
 How will you keep the pool in place?